How to Embrace Life as an Empty NesterNone None

 Give the Best of You

 Just because your kids no longer live at home doesn’t mean that your skills as a parent are no longer useful.
 Think about ways you can “parent” your community by volunteering.
 If you were great at planning your kids’ parties when they were little, look into event planning at the community center.
 If you’re a great listener, consider spending time at the senior center on weekends.
 If you loved cooking for your kids, think about cooking a weekly meal for a friend who could use a helping hand.
-Research shows that volunteering distracts us from our own thoughts and concerns; by focusing on others, we boost our mood and self-esteem, and feel a greater sense of purpose.
+Research shows that volunteering keeps worries and concerns at bay; by focusing on others, we boost our mood and self-esteem, and feel a greater sense of purpose.

 You May Also Like: